 If your employer or its insurance carrier denies your claim, you can appeal the decision with the Board.
 A workers’ comp law judge will be assigned to hear your case.
 If the judge sides in your favor, you will receive workers’ comp benefits.

-For more information about the process of recovering workers’ comp benefits in New York, contact our Nassau County personal injury attorneys at Foley Griffin, LLP and request a free consultation today.
+For more information about the process of recovering workers’ comp benefits in New York, contact our Nassau County personal injury attorneys at Foley Griffin and request a free consultation today.